HB-4083

 2026-11-01

-Oklahoma HB 4083 — An Act relating to technology; providing definitions; directing deployers of chatbots to ensure AI chatbots do not make human-like features available to minors; directing deployers to implement reasonable age verification systems; permitting deployers to provide alternative versions of chatbot without human-like features; directing deployers to ensure social AI companions are not available to minors; providing exemptions for certain therapeutic chatbots; directing deployers to implement and maintain effective systems to detect emergency situations; directing deployers to only collect information that does not conflict with a trusting party's best interest; directing the Attorney General to bring action against businesses or persons who are in violation; creating a private right of action; providing for codification; and providing an effective date.
+Oklahoma House Bill 4083 — An Act relating to technology; providing definitions; directing deployers of chatbots to ensure AI chatbots do not make human-like features available to minors; directing deployers to implement reasonable age verification systems; permitting deployers to provide alternative versions of chatbot without human-like features; directing deployers to ensure social AI companions are not available to minors; providing exemptions for certain therapeutic chatbots; directing deployers to implement and maintain effective systems to detect emergency situations; directing deployers to only collect information that does not conflict with a trusting party's best interest; directing the Attorney General to bring action against businesses or persons who are in violation; creating a private right of action; providing for codification; and providing an effective date.

 Summary